Marijuana Grow Cases in Minnesota

 Until a few years ago, if you possessed growing marijuana, the government could prosecute you for possessing it.
 Only with evidence of an actual sale; could the government prosecute for criminal sale of the malum prohibitum.
 That was then.

 (Sale of a “controlled substance” in Minnesota is a felony.)

-In recent years, however, the prohibitionists expanded the laws to create a new legal fiction.
+In recent years, however, the prohibitionists expanded the laws to create a new legal fiction targeting the marijuana grow.
 They created a crime by technicality provision – to turn possession of growing marijuana into a fictional “sale.”